ziyue-101/agentic-gateway-agents/README.md

 Graph structure:

 LangGraph is the "gold standard" for low-level control.
-Developers actually draw a map (graph) of your code and 100% control over the loo.
+Developers actually draw a map (graph) of your code and 100% control over the loop.
 For example, the agent cannot exit the loop unless you define an edge that leads to the END node.

 Model agnostic: Works with many LLM providers via configs and extensions.